maurogwerder/pattern_recognition_exercises/KWS/3_KWS_report.md

 #### Methods
 We started by preprocessing our data.
 We converted all pages to a binarized image using Otsu's Method.
 We continued preparation by extracting each word from each page by iterating through all polygons, which could be found in the `.svg`-file, and cutting the images accordingly.
-Preprocessing steps can be seen in the documents `placeholder otsu` and `placeholder svg`.
+Preprocessing steps can be seen in the documents `otsu_KWS.py` and `placeholder svg`.
 The single words will then have following format:

 ![](../304_word2.png)